 TIP : Throw away your watch – you won’t be needing it here!

 3. The Bees Of Thassos

-Beehives dot the hillsides of the island of Thassos and the locals are proud of their pine-scented organic honey.
+Beehives dot the hillsides of Thassos island and the locals are proud of their pine-scented organic honey.
 You can buy the produce in many establishments but take a drive up to the highest point of the island and you get to meet a few of the families who keep this ancient tradition going.
-The town of Maries is where you need to head to and once you’ve bought yourself a jar or two there are a few little hikes to waterfalls and streams, lined with the flora that gives Thassos honey its distinct flavour.
+The town of Maries is where you need to head to to buy yourself a jar of local honey.
+Then, if you’re up for a bit of walking in Thassos there are a few little hikes to waterfalls and streams, lined with the flora that gives Thassos honey its distinct flavour.
 The hum of bees is a constant up here in the hills – either that or Michael Schumacher has a place nearby.

 TIP : Back down the road to the coast is the lovely little beach town of Potos with ample beach bars and restaurants and quaint little gift shops selling souvenirs to those wanting another teatowel with cats of Greece on!

 4. The Wedding Cake

 Also known as the Wedding Cake, La Terrasse at Hotel Enlavion is possibly one of the nicest restaurants we have ever eaten at.
 Not quite the architecture you would expect on the island of Thassos, or any Greek island, so when I say it’s nicknamed the Wedding Cake, it’s not because of the dessert menu.
 However, don’t be put off if you think it looks like the house Barbie would live in with Hugh Hefner because once you have climbed the steps onto the first ‘tier’ you may as well be reliving your wedding day.
 You are about to be doted on by the most attentive yet discreet maitre d’ duo you’ll find anywhere, then, fed with a first-rate menu fit for the choosiest bride and groom.
 Definitely the best restaurant we found on the island of Thassos.